RStudio installation on Windows 10/11

 1. WUR AppStore

-The WUR AppStore is the place where you will be able to download, link to, or virtually access the software you need for your study programme and courses.
+The WUR AppStore is the place where you will be able to download, link to, or virtually access the software you need for your study program and courses.
 Not only during, but also for self-study after, the computer practical’s and courses.

 Prior requirement for the installation of RStudio via the WUR AppStore:

-The WUR AppStore currently contains RStudio version 2023.06.1 Build 524 under the name RStudio 2023.06.1.524.
+The WUR AppStore currently contains RStudio version 2025.05.1 Build 513 named “RStudio 2025.05.1.513”.

 2. Manual Installation